List of School Governors and their potted histories

 Paul joined the GB in the summer of 2016 and brings with him a wealth of educational knowledge.

 He was previously a student at Pensford having grown up in the area and after leaving in year 6 in 1990 he attended Chew Valley Secondary School.
 He gained a teaching degree at Southampton University with PE as his specialist subject.
 He is now Assistant Headteacher at Bridge Learning Campus (an 'All through' school) with responsibility for Engagement and Motivation.
 (Essentially Behaviour Rewards and Attendance).
-He has no pecuniary interests that would effect any decisions made by the GB.
+Paul declared an interest - his sister works for 'Made in Bristol' which is a tv company.

 Dr Parker has recently retired and moved to Publow, but previously worked as a consultant psychiatrist locally for many years.
 This gave Julie experience in teaching and training, also how to cope with change in the public sector, as well as managing staff, including supervision, recruitment and appraisals.
 Julie is supportive of village schools being the hub of village life.
 She does not have any business ventures or links with other governing bodies.